 The image of God is what distinguishes people from animals.
 Animals were made by God, but none of them were made like God.
 That is why no man or woman should ever be treated like an animal or behave like an animal.
 Men and women who believe they are simply developed animals have missed the most fundamental thing that God says about them.
 We are made in the image of God!

 The Kiss of Life

-“The Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature” (2:7).
-God formed a body, and the skeletal frame lay lifeless on the ground.
-Then God breathed His own breath into this biodegradable corpse.
-He gave man the kiss of life, and the lifeless corpse became a living, self-conscious being.
+“The LORD God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature” (Genesis 2:7).
+God formed a body that lay lifeless on the ground.
+Then God breathed His own breath into the corpse.
+He gave man the kiss of life, and the corpse became a living, self-conscious being.

 God gave Adam four special gifts that made his life wonderfully rich—a place, a purpose, a partner, and most of all, the gift of God’s presence.